SauersML/getdoc/README.md

-# GetDoc: Rust Error Contextualizer
+# `getdoc`: Rust Error Contextualizer

-GetDoc is a developer tool for Rust projects designed to improve the debugging process by providing relevant source code context directly alongside compiler errors and warnings, especially those originating from or implicating third-party crates.
+`getdoc` is a developer tool for Rust projects designed to improve the debugging process by providing relevant source code context directly alongside compiler errors and warnings, especially those originating from or implicating third-party crates.

 ## Problem Solved